40. Baltic Cruise – 2015

 St. Petersburg, Russia

 In 2015, St. Petersburg was a popular cruise port.
-There were 10 slips for cruise ships and the slips were full, which means about 20,000 people coming into port.
+There were 10 slips for cruise ships and the slips were full, which meant about 20,000 people coming into port.
 Luckily, though, not all passengers go on tours and not all tours go to the the same sites at the same time.

 There are many Russian Orthodox cathedrals in St. Petersburg, with their distinctive 5 onion shaped spires.
 The central spire is larger than the other four and represents Jesus.
 The other four spires represent the disciples.
 Most of the spires are gilded which gives the city a bright feel.

 Catherine the Great built the hermitage adjoining the Palace.
 This is where she placed all the artwork that she bought.
 The Hermitage has some of Western Europe’s best art.
-According to our guide, it has the biggest Rembrandt collection of any museum.
+According to our guide, it has the largest Rembrandt collection of any museum.
 Peter I spent 2 years in Amsterdam and was the first to buy a Rembrandt.
 He must have had a good eye for art as did Catherine the Great.
 The museum has paintings by El Greco, Boucher, Titian, the Flemish artists, the Dutch artists etc. etc.

 We also saw the room and dining table where the 1917 October revolution started by arresting the ruling parliament.